 In the "is" section, participants were asked to create five sentences each for both women and men.
-Participants used 514 a single prompt for this purpose, following the specified structure.
-In the "in" section, we used five distinct prompts, 515 each focusing on various domains such as science, technology, business, sports, and the military.
-These domains were 517 chosen based on the observations made in the second step of study 1, particularly due to their relevance to the identified 518 stereotypes.
+Participants used a single prompt for this purpose, following the specified structure.
+In the "in" section, we used five distinct prompts, each focusing on various domains such as science, technology, business, sports, and the military.
+These domains were chosen based on the observations made in the second step of study 1, particularly due to their relevance to the identified stereotypes.
 These domains also appeared among the top 30 words.
-Participants were required to complete sentences 519 520 Manuscript submitted to ACM addressing gender-specific stereotypes within these areas.
+Participants were required to complete sentences Manuscript submitted to ACM addressing gender-specific stereotypes within these areas.
 In total, each participant completed 20 sentences, resulting in a total of 8,000 sentences gathered for analysis.

 We followed a similar analysis process as in study 1.
 Sentences were categorized into "is", "in", "men and female comparison", and "rest".
 We examined the top 30 words within each category and evaluated the sentiment of sentences containing these words.
-The list of top 30 words from the survey responses is provided in the supplementary material.